 An Irish comic who dissected hypocrisy and religious pomposity from a barstool, glass in hand, with a subversive twinkle in his eye.

-Born David Tynan O'Mahony in Dublin, Dave Allen’s career began in journalism before he found his true calling on the stage.
-He moved to England in the 1960s, where his relaxed, conversational style—often delivered while seated, a glass of whiskey and a cigarette at hand—became his signature.
-Allen’s comedy was deceptively gentle; he wielded satire like a scalpel, targeting the absurdities of politics and, most famously, the iron grip of religious institutions.
-His monologues, punctuated by darkly funny short films, made him a household name on British television.
-While his material sometimes sparked outrage, it earned him deep loyalty from audiences who appreciated his intellectual mischief.
-His influence is clear in the work of later generations of comedians who adopted his blend of personal storytelling and fearless social critique.
+Dave Allen sat on stage with a glass of whiskey and a cigarette, delivering monologues that targeted religious institutions and political absurdities.
+Born David Tynan O'Mahony in Dublin, he began in journalism before moving to England in the 1960s.
+His relaxed, conversational style became his signature.
+He wielded satire like a scalpel, punctuating his monologues with darkly funny short films.
+His material sometimes sparked outrage.
+It earned him deep loyalty from audiences who appreciated his intellectual mischief.
+His influence appears in later comedians who adopted his blend of personal storytelling and fearless social critique.

 1928–1945